advaitb30/FinSearch-Credit-Score-Algorithm/README.md

 CAT_MORTGAGE: 1 if the customer has a mortgage; 0 otherwise
 CAT_SAVINGS_ACCOUNT: 1 if the customer has a savings account; 0 otherwise
+CAT_DEPENDENTS: 1 if the customer has any dependents; 0 otherwise

+About the model:
-CAT_DEPENDENTS: 1 if the customer has any dependents; 0 otherwise The dataset has been taken from Kaggle for the same.
-It has many features such as: Income, Savings, Debt We will use Random Forest Regressor as it provides accurate results and is a more convenient option GridSearch along with RandomForestRegressor helps increase the accuracy by selecting the best set of parameters.
+We will use Random Forest Regressor from "sci-kit learn" library of python as it provides accurate results and is a more convenient option.
+GridSearch along with RandomForestRegressor helps increase the accuracy by selecting the best set of parameters.